Skip to main content

 Cons: Takes time to learn

-Manual Therapies: Trigger-point focused therapies are often done by a physical therapist (PT) with special training in this area.
-The therapist may use a tiny needle to poke the area above trigger points to break them up (it’s called dry needling).
-PTs can perform dry needling in all states except California, Oregon, New York, and Hawaii.
-In these four states, dry needling can be done by an acupuncturist who specifically treats MTPs (standard acupuncture points are not the same).
+Trigger-point focused therapies are often done by a physical therapist (PT) with special training in this area.
+Many therapists use a tiny needle to poke the area above trigger points to break them up (it’s dry needling).
+PTs perform dry needling in all states except California, Oregon, New York, and Hawaii.
+In these four states, you need to find an acupuncturist who specifically treats MTPs.
+Studies show drying needling MTPs in fibromyalgia provides more muscle pain relief than simply massaging the areas.3 In fact, it may also improve the function of the peripheral nervous system involved in sustaining the MTPs.4

-Physical therapists use a variety of techniques to relieve MTP pain, in addition to drying needling.
-The approaches used will depend upon how many MTPs you have and where they are located.
-For example, the therapist may apply pressure to the MTP nodule while very carefully stretching the muscle, or they may use a coolant spray that numbs the painful area (see below).
-When seeking out a PT for your care, make sure that they are willing to teach you a home program for addressing MTPs.
+Physical therapists use a variety manual therapies in addition to dry needling to relieve MTP pain.
+The approaches used often depend upon how many MTPs you have and where they are located.
+For example, the therapist may apply pressure to the MTP nodule while very carefully stretching the muscle.
+Or they may use a coolant spray that numbs the painful area before stretching.
+Techniques focusing on reducing the MTPs in fibromyalgia are most effective.5 In fact, one session per week for four weeks produces significant symptom relief.

-Stretch with Heat/Coolant: Muscles with trigger points cannot just be stretched because they will recoil and produce more trigger points.
-Application of heat relaxes the muscle so they can be gently stretched (never stretch to the point of pain).
+Muscles with trigger points cannot just be stretched because they will recoil and produce more trigger points.
+Application of heat relaxes the muscle so it can be gently stretched (never stretch to the point of pain).
 Coolant topicals work as an anesthetic to enable a light stretch of the muscle as well.
-Both techniques can often ease muscle tightness and pain.
+Both treatment techniques ease fibromyalgia muscle tightness and provide pain relief.

 Ideally, you want to seek the care of a physical therapist to perform this technique.
-If you respond favorably, ask the therapist if they can teach you how to do some of the stretches at home.
-Follow-up appointments for hard-to-reach areas and stubborn MTPs will still require a trained specialist.
+If you respond favorably, ask the therapist to teach you how to do some of the stretches at home.
+Follow-up appointments with a trained specialist are still required for hard-to-reach areas and stubborn MTPs.

-Trigger Point Injections: A needle with anesthetic (such a lidocaine) is injected into the eye of the trigger point to force it to release the knotted contraction.
-The procedure should be followed by a gentle massage of the area and then on/off application of a cold pack to reduce initial pain.
+A needle with anesthetic (such as lidocaine) is injected into the eye of the trigger point, forcing it to release the knotted contraction.
+The procedure is followed by a gentle massage of the area and then on/off application of a cold pack to reduce initial pain.
 This technique is reserved for stubborn trigger points (i.e., maybe one or two) and is done by a physician.

 Unlike the tiny needles used for dry needling, syringes are larger and cause more trauma to the injected area.
-This leads to post-injection soreness, which limits the technique to one or two muscles.
-Conversely, lidocaine patches worn around-the-clock may be an alternative for patients who experienced serious post-injection soreness.
+The resulting post-injection soreness limits this technique to one or two muscles.
+Conversely, lidocaine patches worn around-the-clock may be suitable alternative.

-If you are wondering which is more effective for fibromyalgia, trigger point injections or lidocaine patches, and how accurate the injection must be to work, read more.
+Wondering which is more effective for fibromyalgia, trigger point injections or lidocaine patches, and how accurate does the injection have to be for it to work?
+For answers, read Closing Down Your Pain.

-Low-Level Laser Therapy (LLLT): A focused beam of light in the infrared frequency range is emitted during LLLT to aid the cellular processes beneath the surface.
+A focused beam of light in the infrared frequency range is emitted during LLLT to aid the cellular processes beneath the surface.
 Theoretically, it improves blood flow, increases energy distribution to the tissues, and reduces chemical waste products that irritate nerve endings.
-Most trials of this nondrug therapy involve applying the LLLT probe for 1-3 minutes to each painful area (usually areas where patients have sore muscle nodules or myofascial trigger points).3,4
+Most LLLT trials involve applying the hand-held probe for 1-3 minutes to each painful area, usually over MTPs.6,7

 The fibromyalgia studies vary in the number and frequency of treatments.
 Some trials performed LLLT daily (except weekends) for two weeks, while others gave treatments three times per week for 3-8 weeks.
-Significant improvements were obtained for overall pain levels, number of pain sites, fatigue, physical function, and morning stiffness.
-The percentage of fibromyalgia patients responding is unclear, but more intense sessions applied to the MTPs provided the best results.
+Overall pain levels, number of pain sites, fatigue, physical function, and morning stiffness often improved.
+But what are the odds that you will respond to this therapy?
+The answer is unknown.
+However, more intense sessions applied to the MTPs provided the best muscle pain relief in fibromyalgia patients.

 The downside of LLLT is cost, but the upside is lack of side effects.
-Physical therapists and chiropractors may offer this therapy in the United States, and insurance coverage may be minimal.
-Also, if you are tempted to try the inexpensive devices advertised on the Internet, don’t waste your money.
-The effective machines cost $20,000 to $40,000.
+Physical therapists and chiropractors are the two specialists who offer this therapy and insurance usually doesn’t cover it.
+One more point: the inexpensive devices advertised on the Internet are a waste of money.
+The truly effective machines cost $20,000 to $40,000.

-Topical Ointments & Patches: Topicals that contain lidocaine or aspirin may help soothe sore muscles.
+Topicals containing lidocaine or aspirin often help soothe sore muscles.
 Menthol is another analgesic.
 Although you may not like the odor, it initially provides a cool feeling, followed by warmth to relax the muscles.
 The most cost-effective topical is Bengay Ultra Strength with 30% aspirin and 10% menthol at $1.30 per ounce.

-Ways to Improve Results: Heat wraps and warm water help relax muscles, improve circulation, and reduce the impact of MTPs.
+Heat wraps and warm water help relax muscles, improve circulation, and reduce the impact of MTPs.
 Use heat before and after therapy sessions.
 Alternate with ice after trigger point injections with a syringe.
-A gentle massage of the area after treatment and drinking lots of water will help flush out the chemicals from the MTPs so they don’t irritate the nearby nerve endings.
-Minimize over-straining muscles that have been treated; they need time to recover.
+Gently massaging the area after treatment and drinking lots of water helps flush out the chemicals from the MTPs so they don’t irritate the nearby nerve endings.
+Minimize over-straining recently treated muscles; they need time to recover.
+For a comprehensive treatment program, see Managing Fibromyalgia Pain.

 Identifying & Treating MTPs is a must-read article for all fibromyalgia patients.
 It will teach you what to look for when you self-examine your muscles for MTPs and then how to apply self-help techniques to treat them.